isomerpages/isomerpages-govtech/_products-and-services/citizens/building-products-and-services-for-everyone.md

 ![accessibility SPM](/images/programmes/products-and-services/singpass-logo-new.png)

-**SingPass Mobile**
+**Singpass**

-SingPass Mobile is a mobile app that is designed to make transacting with government and businesses faster and easier for all SingPass users.
+Singpass is a mobile app that is designed to make transacting with government and businesses faster and easier for all Singpass users.

 **What has the team done to make the app inclusive?**